cloudflare/cloudflare-docs/content/magic-network-monitoring/tutorials/ddos-testing-guide.md

 # Magic Network Monitoring DDoS testing guide

-This tutorial outlines the recommended process for customers to effectively test Cloudflare’s Magic Network Monitoring (MNM) in a repeatable manner.
+This tutorial outlines the recommended process for customers to effectively test Cloudflare's Magic Network Monitoring (MNM) in a repeatable manner.

 At a high level, customers will follow these steps:

 1. Select and install a trusted and open source DDoS simulation tool.
-2. Conduct a small test DDoS attack against Cloudflare’s 1.1.1.1.
+2. Conduct a small test DDoS attack against Cloudflare's 1.1.1.1.
 3. Conduct a DDoS attack against their own network.

 ## Recommended DDoS tools